pedro-bitencourt/energy_simulations/README.md

 ## Patches
+### 05.17.25
+1. Changed input for:
+    - participants: now parameters are set more explicitly
+    - costs: cost file now should have only marginal cost and fixed cost entries

 ### 03.24.25
 1. Completely refactored all the modules related to processing the raw files extracted from MOP, including:
     - run_analysis_module.py